OpenUpSA/pombola/pombola/south_africa/data/members-interests/README.md

 is highly specific to the above JSON files and the MP entries in the database at the time of writing (3 Dec 2013).

-You can run the script like this.
-This must be run from insided a docker dev environment.
+You can run the script like this:

     cd pombola/south_africa/data/members-interests/
     ./convert_to_import_json.py 2010.json > 2010_for_import.json